joan-rodrigues/InfoIP/README.md

 ## Installation

-To do the installation just run this command in the terminal:
+To install, simply run these commands on the terminal:

 ~~~
 pip install -r requirements.txt
+chmod +x infoip.py
 ~~~

 And then just run the program with this: